Danny Rolling: August 24, 1990

-Hearing the commotion, Paules went down the hall to Taboada's bedroom and saw Rolling.
-She attempted to barricade herself in her bedroom, but Rolling broke through the door.
-Rolling taped her mouth and wrists, cut off her clothing and raped her, before turning her over and stabbing her three times in the back.
-Rolling posed Paules' body but left Taboada's in the same position in which he had died.
+Hearing commotion, Paules went down the hall to Taboada's bedroom and saw Rolling.
+She attempted to barricade herself in her bedroom but Rolling broke through the door.
+Rolling taped her mouth and wrists, cut off her clothing, and raped her before turning her over and stabbing her three times in the back.
+Rolling posed Paules' body but left Taboada's in the position in which he had died.

-With the exception of Taboada, all of the victims were petite white brunettes with brown eyes, like Rolling's mother.
-Although law enforcement initially had very few leads, police did identify two suspects.
-One suspect was Edward Lewis Humphrey, a University of Florida student who had a history of mental illness and bore numerous scars on his face from a car accident.
-Humphrey was arrested after a physical altercation with his grandmother and held in custody for five months, until a grand jury refused to indict him on the murder charges citing insufficient evidence.
+With the exception of Taboada, all victims were petite white brunettes with brown eyes, like Rolling's mother.

+Although law enforcement initially had very few leads, police identified two suspects.
+One suspect was Edward Lewis Humphrey, a 20-year-old University of Florida student with a history of mental illness who had been convicted of felony assault against his grandmother; he was held in custody for five months until a grand jury refused to indict him on the murder charges, citing insufficient evidence.
 Humphrey's photo was shown repeatedly by media outlets.
-Authorities publicly cleared him of all charges after Rolling's arrest.
+Authorities publicly cleared him of all charges after Rolling's arrest; he started taking medication for his manic depression, graduated in 1994 from a local college, then worked while studying part-time, graduating magna cum laude in 2000 from University of Central Florida.
 The other suspect was also later cleared.

 Shreveport murders and tip about Rolling

 Louisiana police alerted Florida authorities to an unsolved triple murder in Shreveport on November 4, 1989.
-Detectives noted that there were similarities between the Gainesville murders and those of 55-year-old Tom Grissom, his 24-year-old daughter Julie, and his 8-year-old grandson Sean.
-The family had been attacked in their home as they were preparing for dinner.
+Detectives noted similarities between the Gainesville murders and those of 55-year-old Tom Grissom, his 24-year-old daughter Julie, and his 8-year-old grandson Sean.
+The family was attacked in their home while preparing for dinner.
 Afterwards, Julie Grissom's body had been mutilated, cleaned, and posed.

-Don Maines, an investigator on the case with the Florida Department of Law Enforcement, traveled to Shreveport in November 1990, because of similarities between the murders committed in Gainesville and murders committed in Shreveport.
-They included: posing of the victims; tape residue on victim's body; and vinegar used to clean the body.
+Don Maines, an investigator with the Florida Department of Law Enforcement, traveled to Shreveport in November 1990 because of similarities between the two sets of murders; these included posing of the victims, tape residue on the victims' bodies, and vinegar used to cleanse the bodies.
 Maines said they tested the body fluids from the perpetrator in Shreveport and found that this person also had type B blood.
 He called the match to the evidence in Gainesville a "revelation" in the case.